ldijkman/Hey_Electra/README.md

 +Simple Easy Home Automation

 -If a new switch is added
--it is automaticly linked on the webpage off all other devices -And itself webpage shows links to all other devices on the local network
+-it's URL & IP is automaticly linked on the webpage off all other devices -And itself webpage shows links to all other devices on the local network automaticly
 ```

 Tzapu wifimanager for wifi credentials dot.local mdns adres and i/o config